-You take this out-of-the-box baseline and customize and extended it to better fit your specific needs.
-You can add your patterns, How-to topics, and extend the guidance automation to meet specific requirements of your organization.
+You take this out-of-the-box baseline and customize it and extend it to better fit your specific needs.
+As an architect, you might customize, extend, and deploy the following:

-As an application developer, you want to focus on the business logic and the user experience of your smart client application.
-You want to use a baseline that provides the necessary infrastructure and the architecture mechanisms that you need.
-That baseline is the Smart Client Software Factory, provides many of the common infrastructure services needed to build your business applications.
+As an application developer, you might want to focus on the business logic and the user experience of your Web client application.
+A baseline architecture, such as the Web Client Software Factory, provides many of the common infrastructure services needed to build your business applications.
 This baseline can be modified and extended by the architecture team in your organization or on your project.

-The Smart Client Software Factory provides the following benefits for the business team, the architecture team, the developer team, and the operations team.
+The Web Client Software Factory provides the benefits for the business team, the architecture team, the developer team, and the operations team.

 Value for Business

-Applications built using the Smart Client Software Factory result in increased user productivity and simplification of business tasks.
-This is achieved through the following:
+Applications built using the Web Client Software Factory result in increased user productivity and simplification of business tasks.
+This is achieved through the following features:

-- It helps you create common and consistent user interfaces; this reduces end-user training needs.
+- It provides common and consistent user interfaces.
+This reduces the need for end-user training.

-- It helps provide easy rollout of new and updated functionality and tasks by the business owners.
+- It allows business owners to rollout new and updated functionality and tasks faster and with improved quality.

 Value for Architecture Teams

-Applications built using the Smart Client Software Factory result in improved quality and consistency.
-This is achieved because the software factory provides the following:
+Applications built using the Web Client Software Factory result in improved quality and consistency.
+This is achieved through the following:

-- It provides the ability to create a partial implementation of a solution that includes the most critical mechanisms and shared elements.
+- It has the ability to create a partial implementation of a solution that includes the most critical subsystems and shared elements.
 This partial implementation, known as the baseline architecture, addresses non-trivial design and development challenges, exposes the architectural decisions, and mitigates risks early in the development cycle and hides complexity from developers.

 - It has the ability to create and distribute to developers the common development architecture for Web applications that include logging, exception handling, authentication, authorization, and a common appearance and behavior.

 Value for Developer Teams

-Applications built using the Smart Client Software Factory result in increased productivity and faster ramp-up times for developer teams.
-This is achieved because the software factory provides the following:
+Applications built using the Web Client Software Factory result in increased productivity and faster ramp-up times for developer teams.
+This is achieved through the following:

-- It provides an effective way to create a high-quality starting point (baseline) for smart client applications.
+- It provides an effective way to create a high-quality starting point (baseline) for Web applications.
 The baseline includes code and patterns typically discovered in Iteration 0, or the elaboration phases, of a project.
 This means that projects begin with a greater level of maturity than traditionally developed applications.

 - It provides automation of common tasks in Visual Studio, such as creating a Web solution, creating business and foundational modules, and creating views with presenters.
 With this automation, developers can easily apply guidance in consistent and repeatable ways.
 The automation with the architecture does the following:

 - It provides an abstraction and separation of concerns.
 This means that developers can focus solely on business logic, the UI, or the application services without requiring in-depth knowledge of the infrastructure and baseline services.

 Value for Operations Teams

-Applications built using Smart Client Software Factory result in a consolidation of operational efforts.
-This is achieved because the software factory provides the following:
+Applications built using Web Client Software Factory result in a consolidation of operational efforts.
+This is achieved through the following:

-- It consolidates shell applications, which results in only one executable file shipped and reduces the number of potential common language runtime (CLR) versioning issues.
+- It consolidates common components.
+This results in fewer, simpler files, and it reduces the number of potential common language runtime (CLR) versioning issues.

-- It provides a pluggable architecture that allows operations teams to control the basic services (such as authentication and catalog provisioning) from server-side infrastructures; this enables smart client applications to be centrally managed, many at a time.
+- It provides a pluggable architecture that allows operations teams to control the basic services (such as authentication and exception logging) from server-side infrastructures.